 A tent’s durability is dictated by its fabric and poles.
 Tent fabric weight is measured in denier, with higher numbers indicating thicker, more durable fabric (though it’s not quite that simple; read this to learn more).
 Pole material and design will help determine strength, wind resistance and overall weight.

 The Hubba Hubba, designed for backpackers who don’t mind a bit more weight, features 20D ripstop nylon.
-This fabric is a nice middle ground between weight and durability and doesn’t have to be handled too delicately.
+This fabric is a nice middle ground between weight and durability.
 The FreeLite, made for those focused on minimal pack weights, is crafted from 15D ripstop nylon which prioritizes less weight over increased durability.
 Though still tough, this material should be treated with a touch more care than the Hubba fabric.

 Tent poles are made from a variety of materials.
 The Hubba has Easton® Syclone™ poles which are constructed of aerospace composite materials, making them virtually indestructible in challenging and windy conditions.
-The pole structure of the Hubba also adds stability and strength in wind, making it a great choice when expecting stormy weather.
-The FreeLite has DAC brand NFL poles, made from strong, ultralight aluminum that shaves weight while still providing durable performance.
+The pole structure of the Hubba also adds stability and strength in wind, making it the better choice in stormy weather.
+The FreeLite has DAC® NFL poles, made from strong, ultralight aluminum that shaves weight while still providing durable performance.
 The pole structure of the FreeLite, which minimizes the number of poles with its semi-freestanding design, is still strong in bad weather, but may not stand up to intense wind as well as the Hubba.

 The Bottom Line